• Skip to primary navigation

 You can definitely change up the dish by changing the following:

-Herbed butter filling - stirring finely chopped rosemary or minced garlic through 50 grams / 1.75 ounces butter and placing a teaspoon portion into the center would make a great variation to this.
+Herbed butter filling - stir finely chopped rosemary or minced garlic through 50 grams / 1.75 ounces butter and placing a teaspoon portion into the center would make a great variation to this.

 Garlic butter on top - Brushing minced garlic over the top instead of honey and rosemary is also a nice twist.

-Grated cheese - Adding 60 grams / ½ cup of grated cheese on top of your rolls would be particularly great if serving alongside potatoes.
+Grated cheese - Adding 60 grams / ยฝ cup of grated cheese on top of your rolls would be great, particularly if serving alongside potatoes.

 Do my ingredients need to be room temperature for my dough?